 Here is what you can usually expect:

-1. A quick discussion of your symptoms
+- A quick discussion of your symptoms

 You’ll be asked where it hurts, how long it has been hurting, and what happened (injury, biting on something hard, swelling, etc.).
-Share any medical conditions and medications, too.
+Share any medical conditions and medications, too. - A focused exam and needed X-rays

 The dentist will look at the tooth, gums, and bite.
-X-rays may be taken to check for infection, fractures, or problems under the gumline.
+X-rays may be taken to check for infection, fractures, or problems under the gumline. - A clear explanation of the problem

-Once the dentist finds the cause, you will hear what is happening and what options are available to treat it.
+Once the dentist identifies the cause, you will hear what is happening and what treatment options are available. - Same-day treatment when possible

 You’ll receive guidance on eating, cleaning the area, and managing discomfort.
 If follow-up care is needed, the next visit will be scheduled.